 • Sturgeon Lake First Nation Health Center in Sturgeon Lake First Nation.

-HOMEBASE locations will offer rapid access to evidence-based, integrated, culturally safe, youth-targeted and evidence-based services and supports, with a focus on prevention and early intervention, for youth aged 12 to 25.
+Youth and caregivers accessing HOMEBASE services will receive rapid access to integrated, culturally safe, youth-targeted and evidence-based services and supports, with a focus on prevention and early intervention, for youth aged 12 to 25.

 • mental health and addictions services;